BalderHolst/uni-notes/L2 (Ridge Regularization).md

 # L2 (Ridge Regularization)
+Called "Ridge Regularization" in linear models and "L2" in logistic regressions and other contexts.

 L2 (Ridge) is a loss function.
 It introduces the $\lambda$ hyperparameter.
 This should be tuned using validation data.